gusdeyw/dockset-local/README.md

    docker compose down
    ```

 ## Customization
 - Edit the `docker-compose.yml` files to change ports, credentials, or volumes as needed.
+- The `version` field in `docker-compose.yml` is optional and can be omitted for most setups.
 - Add more services or stacks as your needs grow.

 ---